magento/magento2/app/code/Magento/ConfigurableProduct/README.md

 Modify the value of the `gallery_switch_strategy` variable in the theme view.xml file to configure how gallery images should be updated when a user switches between product configurations.

-Learn how to [configure variables] in the view.xml file(https://devdocs.magento.com/guides/v2.4/frontend-dev-guide/themes/theme-images.html#view_xml_vars).
+Learn how to [configure variables](https://devdocs.magento.com/guides/v2.4/frontend-dev-guide/themes/theme-images.html#view_xml_vars) in the view.xml file.

 There are two available values for the `gallery_switch_strategy` variable: